brockboland/Homebrew/17-Saison Dextra/README.md

 * Target: 1.011

 ## Brewing day
-* Mash with xx qts
+* Mash with 17 qts
-* Batch sparge with xx gallons
+* Batch sparge with around 8 gallons
-* Boil volume: about x.x gallons
+* Boil volume: about 10 gallons
 * 90 minute boil
-* OG: 1.0xx
+* OG: 1.062
-* about 5 gallons into the fermenter
+* about 5.5 gallons into the fermenter
-* Using bucket fermenter #xx
+* Using bucket fermenter #1

 ## Bottling day
 * Target FG: 1.011